Coarsening dynamics of chemotactic aggregates: Introduction

+These works suggest that the dynamics without cell growth and death resembles phase separation and aggregates undergo a coarsening process.
+However, we are missing a general analysis of Keller--Segel models.
+In addition, as the derived instability rates of the periodic patterns are rather complicated, the expressions for specific systems do not show clearly what are the underlying physical processes driving coarsening and which system properties are relevant to the rates.
+It is unclear which collective, mesoscopic properties of the aggregates determine the coarsening law and decide whether coarsening occurs dominantly via the competition between aggregates (analogously to Ostwald ripening in phase-separated liquid mixtures) or their coalescence.

 Here, we consider the dynamics of chemotactic aggregates in general mass-conserving Keller--Segel models, that is, systems without cell growth and death.
-We show that these aggregates generically undergo uninterrupted coarsening by the competition for mass between aggregates.
-In Ref.~\cite{Weyer.etalinpreparation}, we have shown that chemotactic aggregates without cell growth and death exactly fulfill a generalized Maxwell construction.
-This construction is based on the balance of density fluxes and of chemoattractant production and degradation.
-Building on this construction, we have discussed the generic dynamics of aggregates within a quasi-steady-state (QSS) approximation of the individual aggregates.
-We thereby found that mass-conserving Keller--Segel models generically undergo coarsening.
-(Slow) cell growth and death, by two distinct mechanisms, interrupts and reverses coarsening at specific pattern wavelengths (aggregate sizes).
-In this work, we employ singular perturbation theory to complement the QSS analysis by a derivation of the full rates of mass competition between (well-separated) aggregates in mass-conserving Keller--Segel models.x We find a diffusion- and a reaction-limited regime of mass competition similarly as in two-component reaction--diffusion systems \cite{Weyer.etal2023}.
-The diffusion-limited rate recovers the result obtained by the QSS analysis in Ref.~\cite{Weyer.etalinpreparation}.
-In both the diffusion- and reaction-limited regime, we show thatxw coarsening is driven by self-amplifying mass transport from smaller to larger aggregates and the coalescence of aggregates.
-Our results generalize previous mathematical results for specific Keller--Segel models.
-Additionally, we provide the linear stability analysis for the lateral instability destabilizing the homogeneous steady state (hss).
-We show that the instability is predicted by a nullcline-slope criterion analogously to the curvature criterion for spinodal decomposition.
+We show that these aggregates generically undergo uninterrupted coarsening by the competition for mass between aggregates and aggregate coalescence.

+In Ref.~\cite{Weyer.etalinpreparation}, we have shown that chemotactic aggregates without cell growth and death exactly fulfill a generalized Maxwell construction and argued within a quasi-steady-state (QSS) approximation for the individual aggregates that these systems undergo coarsening.
+In this work, we employ singular perturbation theory to complement the QSS analysis by a derivation of the full rates of mass competition between (well-separated) aggregates in mass-conserving Keller--Segel models.
+We find a diffusion- and a reaction-limited regime of mass competition similarly as in two-component mass-conserving reaction--diffusion (2cMcRD) systems \cite{Weyer.etal2023} and with the diffusion-limited rate recovering the result obtained by the QSS analysis in Ref.~\cite{Weyer.etalinpreparation}.
+In both the diffusion- and reaction-limited regimes, we show that coarsening is driven by self-amplifying mass transport from smaller to larger aggregates and the coalescence of aggregates.